Homophobia

 • Reporting homophobic behavior and violence (like homophobic cyberbullying, etc.) to authorities

-• Standing up for LGBTQ+ people when they are facing homophobia
+• Standing up for LGBTQIA+ people when they are facing homophobia

-3. Interacting with people from the LGBTQ+ community
+3. Interacting with people from the LGBTQIA+ community

 • Helping develop guidelines to combat homophobia in both residential and working areas